sobolevn/sobolevn.github.io/_posts/2019-03-03-announcing-docker-image-size-limit.md

 So, I have merged it without any hesitations.

 Several hours later I have found out that our image size increased from `~200 MiB` to `~1.5 GiB` in size.
-This is not acceptable!
+This is unacceptable!

 So, I have written this script to restrict the maximum image size in the future: